starlake-ai/starlake/docs/user/guide/introduction.rst

 The workflow below is a typical use case :

-* Export your data as a set of DSV (Delimiter-separated values) or JSON files
+* Export your data as a set of DSV (Delimiter-separated values) or JSON or XML files
-* Define each DSV/JSON file with a schema using YAML syntax
+* Define each DSV/JSON/XML file with a schema using YAML syntax
 * Configure the ingestion process
-* Start watching your data being available as Hive Tables in your  datalake
+* Start watching your data being available as Tables in your Data Factory

-The main advantages of the Comet Data Pipeline project are :
+The main advantages of Comet Data Pipeline are :

 * Eliminates manual coding for data ingestion
 * Assign metadata to each dataset
 * Expose data ingestion metrics and history
-* Transform text files to strongly typed records
+* Transform text files to strongly typed records without coding
 * Support semantic types
-* Force privacy on specific fields (RGPD)
+* Apply privacy to specific fields
 * very, very simple piece of software to administer